gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 <div id = "wordbreakdown_cat"></div>

 The atomic sentences themselves have no names, I've taken the liberty of giving them my own labels to facilitate navigation.
-The output of the algorithm is a excellent synthesis of the concepts of "dog", "woman at counter", "woman in front cake", and surprisingly, the verb/noun combo "holding a cat".
+The output of the algorithm is a excellent synthesis of the concepts of "dog", "woman at counter", "woman in front of cake", and surprisingly, the verb/noun combo "holding a cat".
 We can visualize each atom by looking at examples of images for which thought vector contains these elements.

 Holding